New vehicles must average 40 mpg by 2026 under US standards - NewsBreak

 New vehicles must average 40 mpg by 2026 under US standards

-New vehicles sold in the United States will have to travel an average of at least 40 miles per gallon of gasoline in 2026, up from about 28 mpg, under new federal rules unveiled Friday.
+DETROIT (AP) — New vehicles sold in the United States will have to travel an average of at least 40 miles per gallon of gasoline in 2026 under new rules unveiled Friday by the government.

 Agency officials say the requirements are the maximum that the industry can achieve over the time period and will reduce gasoline consumption by more than 220 billion gallons over the life of vehicles, compared with the Trump standards.

-“Transportation is the second-largest cost for American families, only behind housing,” Buttigieg said.
-The new standards, he said, will help keep the U.S. more secure and preserve “the freedom of our country to chart its future without being subject to other countries and to the decisions that are being made in the boardrooms of energy companies.”

-But auto dealers say more stringent requirements drive up prices and push people out of an already expensive new-car market.

-Trump’s administration rolled back fuel economy standards, allowing them to rise 1.5% per year, which environmental groups said was inadequate to limit planet-warming greenhouse gas emissions that fuel climate change.
-The standards had been rising about 5% per year previously.
+Trump’s administration rolled back fuel economy requirements so they rose 1.5% per year, which environmental groups said was inadequate to limit planet-warming greenhouse gas emissions that fuel climate change.

 But the new standards won’t immediately match those adopted through 2025 under President Barack Obama.
 NHTSA officials said they will equal the Obama standards by 2025 and slightly exceed them for the 2026 model year.